Product Strategy

 The UI: What You Offer to the Customer

-But here’s the subtle point: the UI doesn’t just show what your product does.
+The UI doesn’t just show what your product does.
 It shows what you’ve decided is worth surfacing.
 Every button represents a choice.
 Every menu item was included by someone.
 Every modal that says “coming soon” is a promise you’ve made without yet delivering.

-This makes the UI a fundamentally curatorial artifact.
+This makes the UI a curatorial artifact.
 It reflects taste, prioritization, and audience understanding.
 A great UI says: we know which 20% of capabilities matter to you 80% of the time, and we’ve made those effortless.
 A poor UI says: we built everything and couldn’t decide what was important, so here’s a settings panel with 47 options.

-What this means in practice: When evaluating a competitor’s product, look past the UI polish.
+In practice: When evaluating a competitor’s product, look past the UI polish.
 It’s the easiest layer to fake.
 When evaluating your own product, ask harder questions: Does our UI reflect our priorities, or our history?
 Are we surfacing features because customers need them, or because we built them?

 The UI is a promise.
 Make sure you can keep it.